 While citrus foods are considered toxic for hedgehogs, they are not necessarily toxic.
 Some hedgehog owners claim that they fed their hedgehogs pineapples, and there were no harmful or side effects observed at all.

-Some claimed that their hedgehogs liked the pineapples’ flavour and enjoyed themselves while having a good treat and asked for more.
+Some claimed that their hedgehogs liked the pineapples’ flavor and enjoyed themselves while having a good treat and asked for more.
 There were no side effects or any irregular or alarming activity in their mouths or their digestive systems.

 Some pet owners like to treat their hedgies with citrus fruits; pineapples are one of them.
-They find this more effective than any other junk food present simply because their pet is conditioned to the fruit, and it obeys to commands put in front of it when citrus fruit is presented as a treat.
+They find this more effective than any other junk food present simply because their pet is conditioned to the fruit, and it obeys commands to put in front of it when citrus fruit is presented as a treat.

 The following statements mean that the consumption patterns work both ways.
 Some owners complain that they lost their hedgehog due to a weak digestive system caused by citrus fruits’ consumption.
 Others claim that their hedgies had a sore mouth due to consumption of citrus fruits and could not eat anything for days even after treatments from renowned doctors and eventually died due to being underweight and having less food consumption.